 The General Practice and Community Service is all about supporting primary health care teams to provide the highest quality care to their patients.
 Through this service Pegasus Health plays an important role in making sure health needs are met across the communities, cultural groups, age groups and in the geographical areas that it serves.

-Population Health & Community Engagement are a large group of varied specialist teams who focus on groups of people who have trouble getting equal access to health care.
+Community Engagement are a large group of varied specialist teams who focus on groups of people who have trouble getting equal access to health care.
 This includes:

 - Māori, Pacific and CALD Health Managers who work with communities and our services to make sure services are responsive to their unique health needs.